numpy/numpy.org/content/en/benchmark.md

 ## Objective

-The idea of benchmarking is highly inspired by one of the articles regarding [Nature's Astronomy](https://www.nature.com/articles/s41550-021-01342-y.epdf?sharing_token=D6WDBKpfOOcWHERGZz4AbtRgN0jAjWel9jnR3ZoTv0Pc7q-oiK1_CxsdnLnqzBdV9-Xj6CQQ98qvVv9fAgz7ySxWpoPJr5C4XgOXuetbs26fddzM8jDAaP_RUyzuPDdOG_uCV2N67FsOGrLM5IQku9K2si3Kw7cSPET-ES0qGQc%3D)., whose main concern was to reduce the ecological impact of computing through education and Python compilers.
-This was also discussed by NumPy's community members and Pierre Augier.
-The discussion is followed [here](https://mail.python.org/pipermail/numpy-discussion/2020-November/081248.html).
-The task was to prove that how Python-NumPy can be efficient even for computationally intensive tasks.
-Twitter thread regarding this discussion is available [here](https://twitter.com/pierre_augier/status/1385325261189787650).
-Seeing the importance of the subject Ralf Gommers opened an [issue](https://github.com/numpy/numpy.org/issues/370).
-They proposed to implement the N-Body problem as a reference algorithm for benchmarking because it is universally accepted.
-Our main focus of the problem is on the performance of various libraries and to visualize it along with the required context.

 ## What makes the N-Body problem a good benchmark?

 The scope of N-body problem takes us to scientific computations involving many processes in a single problem.
 The aim of this benchmarking is to understand how different libraries perform compared to NumPy and while there can be several problems which can be picked up, but N-body problem is one of the problems which are universally accepted in the community and easy to understand (comparatively).